+Editor's note: Handling of this abnormal case is FFS

+c) the Old PDU session ID IE is not included in the UL NAS TRANSPORT message and the AMF has not received a reallocation requested indication from the SMF.

+Editor's note: Handling of this abnormal case is FFS

-b) the AMF does not have a PDU session routing context for the PDU session ID and the UE, the Request type IE is set to "existing PDU session", and the user’s subscription context obtained from the UDM does not contain an SMF ID corresponding to.
+d) the AMF does not have a PDU session routing context for the PDU session ID and the UE, the Request type IE is set to "existing PDU session", and the user’s subscription context obtained from the UDM does not contain an SMF ID corresponding to.

 1) the DNN of the DNN IE, if the DNN IE is included; or